 It is useful to divide your landscape scene into three as a guide to composing.
 This doesn’t have to be strict adherence to the rule of thirds, but is more elemental and conceptual.
 In other words, the rule of thirds refers to the placement of lines and objects in the scene, but this tutorial is more about composing a scene with 3 subject elements or 3 subject concepts.

-Three elements; rock, water and sky, the depth of the image brought about by simple composition shows the interaction of the 3 elements.
-The way the rock was placed by the force of the water – originating in the clouds perhaps.
+Three elements; rock, water and sky, the depth of the image is brought about by a simple composition and shows the interaction of the 3 elements.
+The way the rock was placed by the force of the water – originating in the clouds becoming snow, becoming a glacier perhaps.